PHPMailer/PHPMailer/examples/README.md

 Most of these examples use the `example.com` and `example.net` domains.
 These domains are reserved by IANA for illustrative purposes, as documented in [RFC 2606](http://tools.ietf.org/html/rfc2606).
 Don't use made-up domains like 'mydomain.com' or 'somedomain.com' in examples as someone, somewhere, probably owns them!

 ## Security note
-Before running these examples ia a web server, you'll need to rename them with '.php' extensions.
+Before running these examples in a web server, you'll need to rename them with '.php' extensions.
 They are supplied as '.phps' files which will usually be displayed with syntax highlighting by PHP instead of running them.
 This prevents potential security issues with running potential spam-gateway code if you happen to deploy these code examples on a live site - _please don't do that!_

 Similarly, don't leave your passwords in these files as they will be visible to the world!